Nina Bogutskaya, Jennifer Hales

 Justification for delineation

-All large rivers in Siberia flowing into the Polar (Arctic) Ocean from the Ob’ to the Lena and Yana are characterized by a pronounced similarity of the fauna (absence of Salmo, presence of Acipenser and Brachymystax, and a high variety of Coregonus species) and close hydrological features.
-The Yenisei is the 6th longest river in the world, and its drainage basin is the 10th largest.
-They all include several typical zones or sections, from piedmont drainages to lowland deltas.
+All large rivers in Siberia flowing into the Polar Ocean from the Ob’ to the Lena and Yana are characterized by a pronounced similarity of the fauna (absence of Salmo, presence of Acipenser and Brachymystax, a wide variety of Coregonus species) and close hydrological features.
+The Ob’, Yenisei, and Lena rivers are the 5th, 6th, and 11th longest rivers in the world, respectively, and their drainage basins are the 5th, 10th, and 7th largest.
+They all include several typical zones or sections from piedmont drainages to lowland deltas.
 Lake Baikal, as well as the upper drainages of the Ob’ and its tributary the Irtysh, are separated out as distinct ecoregions due to faunal differences.
-Although the fish faunas of the remaining portions of the Ob’ , Yenisei, and Lena basins are quite similar, we delineate them here as separate ecoregions to create tractable conservation units.
+Although the fish faunas of the remaining portions of the Ob’, Yenisei , and Lena basins are quite similar, we delineate them here as separate ecoregions to create tractable conservation units.

 - FishBase (2001) \Search FishBase\ "<"http://www.fishbase.org/search.cfm ">" (2001)

 - Köppen, W. (1936).
 "Das geographische System der Klimate" Köppen W. and R. Geiger (Ed.)
 Handbuch der.
 Klimatologie ( (Vol. 1, pp. 1–44 ) Berlin, Germany: Gebrüder Borntröger.